 Though, we should note that with a mattress in a box, you do lose perks that some traditional retailers and mattress brands offer like White Glove Delivery where it's assembled for you and the delivery workers will remove your old mattress too.
 Additionally, mattresses from a box typically take time to off-gas and inflate to full depth.

-11. When is the best time to save on a new mattress?
+9. Best time to save on a new mattress

 Mattresses sales tend to surge around major US holidays and shopping events like Memorial Day, Independence Day, Labor Day, Black Friday, Cyber Monday, and more.
 If you can hold out on your mattress purchases until these major shopping events, this is when you'll save the most, and even score some freebies.